Opposition

 - Have you learned lessons only of those who admired you, and were tender with you, and stood aside for you?
 Have you not learned great lessons from those who rejected you, and braced themselves against you, or disputed the passage with you?--Walt Whitman

-- He that wrestles with us strengthens our nerves and sharpens our skill.
-Our antagonist in our helper.--Edmund Burke
+- He that struggles with us strengthens our nerves, and sharpens our skill.
+Our antagonist is our helper.-Edmund Burke (The Revolution in Freance)

 - I have learnt that success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome while trying to succeed.--Booker T. Washington